cbrookins/cbrookins.github.io/_posts/2015-11-07-my-git-setup-in-windows.md

 ``choco install -y putty.install``

 ### Environment Variables
 Now create a system variable with the name **GIT_SSH** and set the value to the path for plink.exe.
+There are many ways to do this, but this is what I like best.
+It integrates nicely into Windows and I have no need to use the Git Bash shell.

 ``C:\Program Files(x86)\Putty\plink.exe``